raganwald/raganwald.github.com/_posts/2014-10-24-fun-with-named-functions.md

 ### in closing

 The bottom line is that named functions can be either declared *or* used in an expression.
 Either way, the name of the function is bound inside its body, and that can be useful.
-We can use the name to have a function invoke itself or to access its properties like any other object.
+We can use the name to have a function invoke itself or to access its properties like any other object. beyond all other reasons, naming all of our functions helps us create readable stack traces.
+That's a big win all by itself.

+---

 Happy trails, and if you find functions interesting, you'll love my book [JavaScript Allongé](https://leanpub.com/javascript-allonge).
 It's free to read online and free as in speech!